Center for Army Analysis: History

 When the office of the Deputy Under Secretary of the Army (Operations Research) closed in 2006, the Director of CAA was designated Senior Analyst of the Army with responsibility for periodic Army Senior Analyst Reviews, sponsorship of the Army Operations Research Symposium and of the Military Operations Research Society and oversight of international operations research partnership activities.

-Effective 12 April 2009, the Army Modeling and Simulation Office (AMSO) was transferred form the Deputy Chief of Staff G-3/5/7 to the Deputy Chief of Staff G-8.
+Effective 12 April 2009, the Army Modeling and Simulation Office (AMSO) was transferred from the Deputy Chief of Staff G-3/5/7 to the Deputy Chief of Staff G-8.
 The transfer included the current AMSO missions of acting as the proponency for the Military Functional Area (FA) 57, Simulation Operations and the civilian Career Program (CP) 36, Modeling and Simulation and the simulation and modeling school.

 The Center for Army Analysis has twice been awarded the Army Superior Unit Award, for the periods 1999–2000 and 2010–2012.

 CAA and its predecessor organizations have provided continuous analytical support to HQDA since 1960.
 Much has changed at CAA over the years.
 CAA once did lengthy studies of 9 months to 1½ years; now it performs quick-reaction analyses that take days, weeks, or a few months.
 CAA once focused almost exclusively on analysis of the Central Front in Germany; now it conducts analyses ranging over all areas of the globe.
 CAA once almost exclusively supported the Office of the Deputy Chief of Staff for Operations and Plans.
 While the primary role of CAA remains to support HQDA and Army leadership, its analytical activities have expanded to encompass a wide range of analytical services performed in support of many Army elements and, occasionally, other Department of Defense and US government organizations.
-The one thing that has not changed at CAA is our unwavering dedication to providing the Army's top leadership with responsive, high-quality analytical support.